Paris778/Genetic-Algorithm-Solution-to-Knapsack-problem/README.md

 # Genetic-Algorthm-Solution-to-Knapsack-problem
-A Genetic Algorithm Solution to the Knapsack Problem in MatLab
+A Genetic Algorithm Solution to the Knapsack Problem in MatLab using the elitist selection process

 ## The Knapsack Problem